fgauna12/fgauna12.github.io/_posts/2020-02-21-code-promotion-with-containers.md

 Then, comes the more interesting question.

-How many container registries do you have?
+How many container registries are appropriate?

 It depends.
 One option could be to have a single container registry, as long it's following best-practices while having the discipline of only deploying to production through automation and referencing explicit *image tags*.
 For small teams/shops, this could be sufficient.